pratiraut/Case-Study/README.md

 ## Conclusion

-This case study aims to mimic traditional banking-style transaction data but with a twist - hopefully, it can give us some insight into the types of datasets you might encounter in a customer banking scenario.
+This case study aims to mimic traditional banking-style transaction data but with a twist - hopefully, it can give us some insight into the types of datasets that might be encountered in a customer banking scenario.